Educational Leadership, MS

 And with the program’s flexible option of distance learning available through SCOPE, you’ll be able to continue working where God has placed you.

-BJU’s master’s program in educational leadership equips you to be an excellent leader in a Christian school context.
+BJU’s master’s program in educational leadership equips you to be an excellent instructional leader in varied educational settings.

 You’ll begin your program by exploring the historical and philosophical foundations of American education.
 As you broaden your perspective, you’ll begin formulating and expressing your own educational theory, practice and philosophy of Christian school management.
 You’ll also learn how to implement the various business principles of running an educational institution, from finance to philosophy to personnel development to decision making.